Umuzi-org/tech-department/content/projects/kotlin/project-9/design-for-everyone/_index.md

 - In your app, navigate to the Apply for GDG screen and scan it with the Accessibility Scanner app.
 This gives quite a few suggestions, as shown below on the left.
 12, to be exact.
 To be fair, some of those are duplicates for similar items.

 - Click the "stack"  icon in the bottom toolbar to get a list of all suggestions, as shown below on the right screenshot.
-You address all of these issues in this codelab.
+You address all of these issues in this project.

 ![](ac4eb1b2948b674b.png)